muratcanbur/droidfeed/README.md

 # droidhub

-droidfeed is a work-in-progress Android app
+droidhub is a work-in-progress Android app

 ## Android development!